Maui Waterfalls Guide

 The Oheo Gulch, known as the Seven Sacred Pools, is nested in Haleakala National Park, downstream of Waimoku Falls.
 The seven swimming holes connected by the beautiful Ohea waterfalls are awe-inspiring.

-Since the trail is within Haleakala, visitors need to pay the National Park entrance fee.
+Since the trail is within Haleakala, you will need to pay the $30 National Park entrance fee.

 Kopiliula Falls